 "All right, Mr. Harvey.
 Whose farm is it?"

-"Folks named Peeble - they told me to call you.
-I'll be standing by
+"Folks named Peeble -- they told me to call you.
+I'll be standing by their mailbox."

 Gus glared good-naturedly and backed the truck out.

 Ithaca Road, or "Eye-thacka" as the Texan called it, ran north from town.
 It was more or less in the farm country at the edges of the heavily wooded hills bordering the area.
 The road was clear -- there had been only a couple of snow flurries up to now -- and Gus knew where the Peebles lived, so it only took a few minutes to get there.

 He found Bill Harvey standing, long and lean and looking like a piece of sunburned leather, near the Peeble mailbox.
 Harvey was spattered with blood from shoulders to knees.

 Gus squealed to a halt and jumped out.

 "Shucks, Mr. Wilson, I ain't hurt.
 This here's deer blood.
 Reckon I got it all over me haulin' that buck down the mountain to our car."

 "Up this side road a couple of miles.
 Had to walk down here.
 Lost a lot of time doin' it.
 And I gotta get that buck into town by five this evenin' or we won't win the contest!"

 "That one the Chamber of Commerce over at Parsonville is runnin' for the biggest buck killed in the county durin' the day.
 And I'll roll a frijole from here to Texas if we don't have the biggest doggone buck you ever laid eyes on!
 Besides, that prize is a hundred bucks.
 Pretty good odds, eh?
 A hundred bucks for just one buck."
 Harver grinned expansively at his own joke.